Specialized Investigators’ Basic Course Waiver Process

 Step 3: Basic Course Waiver (BCW) Assessment Process

-A list of available Requalification Courses can be located in the POST Course Catalog.
+A list of available Requalification Courses can be found in the POST Course Catalog.

 Step 4: Waiver Issuance